jhe274/Jiachen-He.github.io/_pages/cv.md

   - **Merritt Coil Development and Implementation**: Designed and simulated a Merritt coil system using Python, with each coil having a 65 cm side length, generating a uniform 25 G magnetic field with less than 10 mG/cm gradient over a 40 cm range.
 Modeled the system in Autodesk Inventor to incorporate mechanical engineering tasks and collaborated closely with machine shop teams to ensure successful project delivery.

-  - **Laser Frequency Stabilization**: Extensive experience in spectroscopic laser locking using PDH and DSAS techniques with cavities and alkali metals (Rb, K), reducing laser frequency drift to 200 kHz/h, more than 110 times more stable than unlocked laser.

   - **Compact Magnetic Field Design**: Independently developed a magnet box prototype using COMSOL and MATLAB Simulink, generating a 7 G magnetic field with a 20 mG/cm gradient over a 10 cm range.
 The box, measuring approximately 18 cm x 18 cm x 33 cm, enhanced my expertise in FEA and involved leveraging concepts like magnetic scalar potential and image fields.

   - **Cryogenic and Vacuum Systems**: Contributed to system calibration and maintenance of a cryogenic system, gaining hands-on experience with vacuum technologies over five years.